iyswarrya/MenageAI/README.md

 ### Disabling MCP / SQLite Fallback
 - **Disabling MCP**: Set `USE_MCP_DEALS=false` in your `.env` file.
 The agent will bypass the MCP client entirely and use `SqliteDealsClient` (which queries the SQLite database directly).
 - **Auto Fallback**: If `USE_MCP_DEALS=true` but the MCP server crashes, is missing python dependencies, or the command fails, `MCPDealsClient` automatically catches the exception, logs a warning, and falls back to `SqliteDealsClient` so the agent keeps running without failing.

+## 💬 Twilio WhatsApp Integration

+The application includes complete support for mobile WhatsApp interaction via Twilio webhooks:
+* **Webhook Endpoint**: `POST /twilio/webhook`
+* When an image (photo of a receipt) or text query is sent to your Twilio WhatsApp number, the webhook asynchronously parses the receipt, registers the transaction, and sends back the coordinator response.
+* **Security & Sandboxing**: Messages and ledgers are sandboxed under the Twilio family ID so that different users' ledger data is kept secure.
+* **Setup**: Configure the Twilio WhatsApp Sandbox or Production number webhook URL to point to `https://<your-deployed-service-url>/twilio/webhook`.

 ## 🐳 Docker Containerization & Submissions